hatim-the-dark-knight/pufflequack/README.md

 ## Easy Dineout Web App - Potential Errors and Exceptions

-While the Easy Dineout web app functions smoothly based on the provided code, there are potential errors and exceptions that users or developers might encounter during usage or development.
 1. *Server Errors*
 2. *Navigation Errors*
 3. *Data Fetching Errors*